gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### addDomain
-Add new domain to application
+Add new domain to current sales channel.

 ```golang